Shape of My Story

 DAVID ALL GROUP

-My entrepreneurial career took off when I pioneered the use of social media in politics and founded my first company, David All Group (DAG).
+My entrepreneurial career took off when I pioneered the use of social media in politics and took the LEAP to found my first company, David All Group (DAG).

 It wasn't easy or immediately embraced.

-I had about $10,000 in the bank, a good friend, Matt Scantland, who had a team that could build websites, and a message.
+I had about $10,000 in the bank, a good friend, Matt Scantland back in Columbus, who had a team that could build websites, and a message.

 Power of the Internet